GabrielePintus/GMOO-Project/README.md

 ### The mutation operator

 The problems with the mutation operator arise when the search space is not "uniform" in the sense that each direction has a different domain.
 For example, suppose we want to tune the number of layer and the dropout rate.
 The first is a positive integer, while the second is a real number.
 Using the same mutation operator for both hyperparameters would not make much sense.
-Moreover, even when considering same type variable, for example number of layers and number of neurons per layer, the scale of the two variables is different, the number of layers is usually much smaller than the number of neurons per layer.
-Using the same mutation operator with the same variability would not make much sense.
+Moreover, even when considering same type variables, for example number of layers and number of neurons per layer, the scale of the two variables is different, with the first being usually much smaller than the second.
+Using the same mutation operator with the same variability would not make much sense either.

 How to overcome this problem?
 One possible solution is to use a different mutation operator for each different class of hyperparameters.
 For example: